shakes76/PatternAnalysis-2024/recognition/siamese-tranjamin/README.md

 To compare, the TSNE graph of the MNIST classifier in `mnist.py` is shown below.
 This clearly shows that the classes have been separated into distinct clusters, and this is along the lines of what is to be expected for the Melanoma dataset.

+#### A note on accuracy

+Technically, the requirements of this model is to meet 80% accuracy.
+Given how unbalanced the original dataset is, this can be trivially solved by classifying everything as benign.
+However, this would defeat the purpose of this model.
+Therefore, this metric for accuracy will instead be evaluated on a 50/50 balanced dataset.

 ## Dependencies
 This network relies on the use of tensorflow_addons, which is deprecated as of mid-2024.
 For compatibility reasons, this model therefore uses an older version of Python (3.11.1) and numpy/tensorflow.
 To install, you must first have Python 3.11.1, or create a virtual environment that supports it.
 All relevant packages can then be installed using `pip install -r requirements.txt`.
 Or, instead, the following key ones need to be installed: